Strictly speaking, it isn't quite true that String is the

 gives you the string of digits

-corresponding to the "" + k
+corresponding to the "" + kint referenced by k.

 Then you

-instance method in the String
+can use the length instance method in the String class to

 determine how many spaces you need to print.